brillout/goldpage/readme.md

 The modular design of `ssr-coin` means that it is adaptable to whatever comes next.

-For example, `ssr-coin` is view library agnostic.
-A new view library comes and makes React obsolete?
+A new view library comes and is better than everything else?
-Cool, and supporting it will simply be a matter of implementing a new plugin.

-Same goes for building:
-`ssr-coin` works with Parcel as well as with Webpack.
+Cool, `ssr-coin` works with any view library.
-Using the build tool of tomorrow will be breeze.

-Code that is agnostic to the evolution of the web will harden over time: expect `ssr-coin` to become rock-solid.
+And all code that is agnostic to the evolution of the web will harden over time: expect `ssr-coin` to become rock-solid.